-- Press the Store Data Snapshot button from the Toolbar Area of one Monitoring Chart in order to create a snapshot of the currently visualized data. - The functionality of the data snapshot stores all of the data from the Monitoring Chart whose Store DataShapshot button has been pressed.
-The data from eventually present other Monitoring Charts is not being stored. - In case of Monitoring Charts which display a time interval of data (e.g. the MTC yt T001 or the MTC yx T001), the currently displayed time interval of the currently displayed data is being stored. - In case of Monitoring Charts which display a point in time (e.g. the MTC yn T001 or the MTC ynm T001), the currently displayed point in time of the currently displayed data is being stored. - After the Store Data Snapshot button has been pressed, a copy of the to-be-stored data is being created automatically.
+- Press the Store Data Snapshot button from the Toolbar Area of one Monitoring Chart in order to create a snapshot of the currently visualized data. - The functionality of the data snapshot can be configured to either store only the data from the Monitoring Chart whose Store Data Shapshot button has been pressed or to store all of the data from all Monitoring Charts of the current Monitoring View. - The scope of the data snapshot (current Monitoring Chart or current Monitoring View) can be configured via the Data Snapshot Scope menu item of the context menu of the Store Data Snapshot button and via the Data Snapshot Scope parameter of the Chart Options dialog. - In case of Monitoring Charts which display a time interval of data (e.g. the MTC yt T001 or the MTC yx T001), the currently displayed time interval of the currently displayed data is being stored. - In case of Monitoring Charts which display a point in time (e.g. the MTC yn T001 or the MTC ynm T001), the currently displayed point in time of the currently displayed data is being stored. - After the Store Data Snapshot button has been pressed, a copy of the to-be-stored data is being created automatically.
 After the storing has been completed, the memory which has been used for the copy is freed again. - While the storing is going on, the Storage Progress dialog is being shown and displays information about the progress of the storing.
-The Cancel button of the Storage Progress dialog can be used in order to cancel the ongoing storing. - Multiple data snapshots can be stored in parallel in case the Store Data Snapshot button is pressed multiple times. - The data snapshot can be created for all types of data, for offline data and for paused or running online data. - All offline data files which are created by a data snapshot are stored into one common directory.
+The Cancel button of the Storage Progress dialog can be used in order to cancel the ongoing storing. - Multiple data snapshots can be stored in parallel in case the Store Data Snapshot button is pressed multiple times. - The data snapshot can be created for all types of data, for offline data and for paused or running online data - All offline data files which are created by a data snapshot are stored into one common directory.
 The name of the created directory starts with "Data Snapshot" and also contains the date and time of the storing. - The name of each offline data file consists out of the name of the data and of the date and time of the moment of the storing in order to receive unique file names also for scenarios where the same data name is present within the issuing Monitoring Chart multiple times. - All offline data files are being stored to the offline data location which was used by the last store or advanced store operation.